Why Aerostatic Spindles? At a Glance ....

 For the user this means achievable surface finishes of only a few Nanometers Ra, which are crucial for optical components or molds for such.
 In customer applications our ASD060H25 has in fact achieved Ra values of less than 3 nm.
 Please contact us for details.

 Shear velocities of 200 m/s or more in journal bearings and 450 m/s or more in thrust bearings are standard in high-speed air bearing spindles.
 Whereas in roller bearings the roller elements limit the shaft speed, in aerostatic bearing spindles only centrifugal load and rotordynamic instabilities set limits and outperform roller bearing spindles by about factor 2.
-Thus air bearing spindles offer larger shaft diameters than roller bearings spindles can do and thus our ASD-H25 with HSK-E25 tool interface can be offered for spindle speeds of up to 100.000 rpm.
+Thus air bearing spindles offer larger shaft diameters than roller bearings spindles can do and thus our ASD-H25 with HSK-E25 tool interface for example can be offered for spindle speeds of up to 100.000 rpm.

 When oller bearing spindles are operated at high speed for a long time their bearings run dry, become hot and begin to degenerate.
 Thermal distortion, dropping accuracies and even failure are only a few consequences.
 High-Speed Applications with machining times of hours to weeks are becoming more and more important for precision parts with small features and/or high standards on surface finish.
 For such an application Aerostatic Spindles are the perfect solution as they don´t change their thermal or dynamic behavior at all once they’ve warmed through (within minutes) and can be used without any time limit at high speed.